thmisch/thmisch.github.io/src/projects.md

 Nsc is a secure and user-friendly chat app powered by Nsp.
 Enjoy fast and easy communication with end-to-end encryption, group chats, and more.

 ## se (simpleditor)
 Want a *small* and extensible text editor?
-Also like vim keybindings and Python?
-Then Ned is right for you.
+Also like vim-style text editors and *Python*?
+Then `se` is right for you.

 All of these projects are free & open source and available on my Github.
 Feel free [to check them out](https://github.com/thmisch/) and *contribute* if you're interested!